Why Moon Modeler

 The thinking cannot be skipped

-You can prompt an AI tool and receive a MongoDB schema in seconds.
-Some of what it produces will be workable.
-Some will be structurally plausible but semantically wrong in ways that only become visible when real data starts flowing — fields embedded where references belong, validation rules missing, array types that do not match the actual document shape.
+AI can produce a MongoDB schema in seconds.
+Some of it will work.
+Some will be plausible but wrong — embedded where references belong, validation missing, array types that don't match real documents.
+You find out when data starts flowing.

 Who Moon Modeler is for